loginom/loginom-help-en-omegat/data/quick-start/first-scenario.md

 The Client Card field is set as a group, and the Sum is set as a parameter in the [Grouping](../processors/transformation/grouping.md) Node Wizard.
 Upon configuration and execution of the grouping node, data about total sums of the clients' purchases are in the output port.

 Then these data are sorted in the sum descending order using the [Sorting](../processors/transformation/sorting.md) component.
 Then these data are transferred to the node used for selection of the first 10 table rows.
-For this purpose, the [Row filter](../processors/transformation/row-filter/README.md) component is used. "№ Row number <= 10" antecedent is set in its wizard.
+For this purpose, the [Row Filter](../processors/transformation/row-filter/README.md) component is used. "№ Row number <= 10" criteria is set in its wizard.

 The export node is added to the resulting workflow, and/or the [Visualizer](../visualization/README.md) of results is configured (refer to Figure 6).